hbctraining/Intro-to-ChIPseq-flipped/lessons/06_peak_calling_macs.md

 ### Effective genome length

-To calculate λBG (a parameter discussed in "Peak detection" below) from tag count, MAC2 requires the **effective genome size** or the size of the genome that is mappable.
+To calculate λBG (a parameter discussed in "Peak detection" below) from tag count, MACS requires the **effective genome size** or the size of the genome that is mappable.
 Mappability is related to the uniqueness of the k-mers at a  particular position the genome.
 Low-complexity and repetitive regions have low uniqueness, which means low mappability.
 Therefore we need to provide the effective genome length to **correct for the loss of true signals in low-mappable regions**.

 <p align="center">
 <img src="../img/mappable.png" width="300">
 </p>

 > #### How do I obtain the effective genome length?
-> The MACS2 software has some pre-computed values for commonly used organisms (human, mouse, worm and fly).
+> The MACS software has some pre-computed values for commonly used organisms (human, mouse, worm and fly).
 If you wanted you could compute a more accurate values based on your organism and build.
 The [deepTools docs](https://deeptools.readthedocs.io/en/develop/content/feature/effectiveGenomeSize.html) has additional pre-computed values for more recent builds but also has some good materials on how to go about computing it.

 ### Peak detection